top of page

 Algebra I (Laurie Warren)

 Using Elementary Algebra by Harold Jacobs, students will cover topics such as operations, square roots, graphing, linear, simultaneous and quadratic equations with plenty of practice.
-This is a dialect approach where illustrations as real life critical thinking problems help students understand why formulas work and how to apply them.
+This is a dialectic approach where illustrations as real life critical thinking problems help students understand why formulas work and how to apply them.

 Grade: 7, 8, 9, 10 (placement test required)

-NEW!
 Introduction to Literary Analysis (Debbie Goodale)

 Literary analysis is taught through various skills: annotating, how to infer themes, identifying and learning how authors use literary devices to enrich meaning, character analysis, and identifying the narrative elements that make a story.
 These skills when practiced will help students grow in their capacity to read complex text.
 Socratic circles and learning how to question the text is another essential higher level reading skill.
 Writing will be an essential component as students learn how to support their assertions about the text through strong textual evidence.